Qantas underlying profit doubles as international losses shrink

-SYDNEY (Reuters) - Qantas Airways (QAN.AX) doubled its underlying annual profit, Australia’s flagship carrier reported on Thursday, with shrinking losses on its international arm outweighing tougher competition on its lucrative domestic routes.
+SYDNEY (Reuters) - Qantas Airways Ltd (QAN.AX), Australia’s flagship carrier, doubled its underlying annual profit as shrinking losses on its international arm offset tougher competition on its lucrative domestic routes, sending its shares up 7 percent.

 The airline posted a full-year net profit of A$6 million from a net loss of A$244 million a year ago.